 The practice of yoga is that.
-It is noticing that judge, saying, “thanks for your opinion” and then rolling out your mat (and you don’t even need a mat!) in the privacy of your home to see what your body needs and to find what feels good.
-Yes, yoga feels good.
+It is noticing that judge, and saying, “thanks for your opinion” and then rolling out your mat (and you don’t even need a mat!) in the privacy of your home to see what your body needs and to find what feels good.

-Lie there, breathe, imagine for a few minutes you are that uninhibited child that you once were.
-Stop and listen to your body.
+Lie there, breathe, remember back to when you were an uninhibited child.
+Listen to your body.
 Get curious.
 When the judge wants to pop in say, “No thanks, I’m busy playing.”
-Yes, play.
-Yes, you.

 Put on music you love.
 Move when you feel something asking to be moved.
 You, at whatever age you are, at whatever flexibility level you are, wearing whatever clothes you have on, can find a place within the practice of yoga.
 She is a beautiful friend when you give her a chance.